pegasystems/pega-helm-charts/charts/pega/README.md

 ## Search deployment

-Use the `pegasearch` section to configure the source ElasticSearch service that the Pega Platform deployment uses for searching Rules and Work within Pega.
-The ElasticSearch service defined here is not related to the ElasticSearch deployment if you also define an EFK stack for logging and monitoring in your Pega Platform deployment.
+Use the `pegasearch` section to configure the source Elasticsearch service that the Pega Platform deployment uses for searching Rules and Work within Pega.
+The Elasticsearch service defined here is not related to the Elasticsearch deployment if you also define an EFK stack for logging and monitoring in your Pega Platform deployment.

 ### For Pega Platform 8.6 and later:

-Pega recommends using the chart ['backingservices'](../backingservices) to enable Pega Infinity backing service and to deploy the latest generation of search and reporting capabilities to your Pega applications that run independently on nodes provisioned exclusively to run these services.
+Use the chart ['backingservices'](../backingservices) to deploy the Search and Reporting Service (SRS), a Pega Platform backing service enabling the latest generation of search and reporting capabilities for your Pega applications.
+SRS is independent from Pega Platform and replaces the previous implementation of Elasticsearch, the legacy client-server Elasticsearch plug-in.

-This is an independently manageable search solution that replaces the previous implementation of Elasticsearch.
-The SRS supports, but does not require you to enable, Elasticsearch for your Pega Infinity deployment searching capability.
+To use SRS, follow the deployment instructions provided at ['backingservices'](../backingservices) before you configure and deploy the Pega Helm chart.
+For more information, see [External Elasticsearch in your deployment](https://docs.pega.com/bundle/platform-88/page/platform/deployment/externalization-of-services/externalize-search-in-your-deployment.html).

-To use this search and reporting service, follow the deployment instructions provided at ['backingservices'](../backingservices) before you configure and deploy `pega` helm chart.
-You must configure the SRS URL for your Pega Infinity deployment using the parameter in values.yaml as shown the the following table and exmple:
+You must configure the SRS URL for your Pega Platform deployment using the parameter in values.yaml as shown the following table and example:

 Parameter   | Description   | Default value
 ---         | ---           | ---